 The Government has decided that eligibility for the Pupil Premium will include pupils who have been eligible for free school meals (FSM) at any point in the last six years (FSM Ever6) or who are 'looked After children' (children in care or adopted).
 A premium has also been introduced for children whose parents are currently serving in the armed forces.

-Waltham-on-the-Wolds Church of England Primary School is expecting to receive £7,920 for the financial year 2016-2017.
-This is to support mainly ‘ever 6’ children whose families are now above or slightly above the threshold.
+Waltham-on-the-Wolds Church of England Primary School is expecting to receive £9,240 for the financial year 2019/20.

-Due to the rural isolation of our community, we need to ensure our families have the financial support needed to ensure that all children have access to high quality extra-curricular activities and tuition that may be required to support their learning and develop their social skills.
+Due to the rural isolation of our community, we need to ensure our families have the financial support needed to ensure that all children have access to high quality extra-curricular activities, school trips and other curriculum enrichment activities as well as tuition that may be required to support their learning and develop their social skills.

 We plan to utilise it many different ways to enhance opportunities for eligible learners in our school.
 Some of the ways we spent it last year and the impact it had are: